ruby-rice/rice/doc/bindings/methods.rst

 Functions and Methods
 =====================

-In the tutorial we touched upon how to wrap C++ functions, static member functions and member functions.
+In the :ref:`tutorial` we touched upon how to wrap C++ functions, static member functions and member functions.
 Now let's go into more depth.

 .. _default_arguments:

 Default Arguments
 -----------------

-Going back to our initial C++ class example, lets say that ``hello()`` now takes more arguments, one of which has a default value:
+Going back to our initial C++ class example, lets add additional arguments to the ``hello()`` method, one of which has a default value:

 .. code-block:: cpp